by Garrick Dee

-Not only does the Shark have the DUOHead, it also comes with LED headlights.
+Not only does the Shark have the DUOHead, but it also comes with LED headlights.
 This is a feature not found in any Dyson vacuums.

 It will help in terms of visibility when cleaning dust under furniture.

-While run time for both is close, one big difference would be that Shark’s battery is removable while Dyson isn’t.
+While the run time for both is close, one big difference would be that Shark’s battery is removable while Dyson isn’t.

 Is this a big deal?
-For me it could be a big deal for the Dyson long term if you get something defective.
-But that’s why it comes with a 2 year warranty to cover these potential issues.
+For me, it could be a big deal for the Dyson long term if you get something defective.
+But that’s why it comes with a 2-year warranty to cover these potential issues.
 Amazon does sell extended warranties if you want the extra peace of mind.

 All the newer generation Dyson cordless vacuums such as the V8 come with a whole machine filtration system that keeps dirt and allergens inside the bin.

-Shark does not have any HEPA filtration available in their cordless vacuums so far and the IONFlex isn’t an exception.
+Shark does not have any HEPA filtration available in their cordless vacuums so far, and the IONFlex isn’t an exception.
 So if you have allergies and don’t want to inhale any of the allergens from the exhaust then go with a Dyson.

 One strong point of both vacuums would be their ability to clean on bare floor and carpet.